 15 Years Ago: Toby Keith Hits No. 1 With ‘How Do You Like Me Now?!’

-The song, which was the title track of his fifth studio album, was Keith’s response to people who said he would never make it in the music business.
+The song, which was the title track of his fifth studio album, was Keith’s response to people who said that he would never make it in the music business.

-“A lot of people become successful after they’ve been told they won’t ever be,” he says of the inspiration for the tune, which he wrote with Chuck Cannon.
+“A lot of people become successful after they’ve been told they won’t ever be,” Keith says of the inspiration for the tune, which he wrote with Chuck Cannon.
 “So people can relate to this.
 It can be about an old flame or a boss or a teacher — whatever it means to each individual.
 It was a fun song to write.”

-Still, in spite of the success of that song and the album, which landed in the Top 10 and sold more than one million copies, the Oklahoma native still struggled to find the creative freedom to release the kind of music he wanted to make.
+Still, in spite of the success of the song and the album, which landed in the Top 10 and sold more than one million copies, the Oklahoma native struggled to find the creative freedom to release the kind of music he wanted to make.
 After his label, DreamWorks, shut down in 2005, Keith started his own label, Show Dog Nashville, later partnering with Universal South Records to create Show Dog-Universal in 2009.

-“I won’t be that guy that I was running from,” Keith said of the reason for creating his own label.
+“I won’t be that guy that I was running from,” Keith says of the reason for creating his own label.
 “I’m not going to go in and be the big fat guy with the cigar with his feet kicked up.
 I’m an artist, and I’ve got a big career that I need to go work.
 All I’m doing is changing the place that my music sells.
 You’ll still go to the same stores.
 It will still be distributed by the same people.
 It will just be created and come through a different set of books.
 That’s the only thing that changes.”